I tried APM investigation and creating recommended monitors from CloudFormation on the official Datadog MCP server

 1. Check with the /mcp command.

-Before authentication, it shows "needs authentication".
+Before authentication, "needs authentication" is displayed.

 User MCPs (/Users/shiina.yuichi/.claude.json)